Slovak citizenship for a child born abroad

 -

-marriage certificate (if the parents are married),
+a marriage certificate (if the parents are married)

 -